idvorkin/idvorkin.github.io/_td/irl.md

 My post for others at [physical health](/physical-health)

+{%include summarize-page.html src="/physical-health" %}

 ### Personal Trainer

 At 42 I got a personal trainer.
 Should have done it years ago.
-Several benefits;
+Several benefits:

 1. Externalized Motivation
 2. Externalized research.